ioBroker/ioBroker.iot/README.md

 ### 1.5.2 (2020-05-21)
 * (bluefox) Changed requirements for password
-* (bluefox) Do not try load the "sharp" if blood sugar not enabled
+* (bluefox) Do not try to load the "sharp" if the blood sugar not enabled

 ### 1.4.18 (2020-05-11)
 * (Apollon77) Make sure that invalid configured states or values without a timestamp do not crash adapter (Sentry IOBROKER-IOT-8)